‘You are a miracle’: Home care is new front in virus fight

 Home care nurses, aides and attendants — who normally help an estimated 12 million Americans with everything from bathing to IV medications — are now taking on the difficult and potentially dangerous task of caring for coronavirus patients.

 While Americans are being told to keep to themselves, home health providers and their clients still largely have to engage in person, often intimately.
-Many agencies are ramping up phone or video visits but can’t always get paid for them, and even the smartest phone can’t listen to someone’s lungs or get him to the bathroom.
+Many agencies are ramping up phone or video visits but can’t always get paid for them, and even the smartest phone can’t physically dress a wound or get someone to the bathroom.

 Like their colleagues in hospitals and nursing homes, home care workers have faced a scarcity of protective equipment, but with a lower public profile.
 Some agencies have scoured for masks at nail salons, auto body shops and tattoo parlors, said William Dombi, president of the National Association for Home Care and Hospice, an industry group.